Skip to main content

 Treatment for adults

-Many different talking therapies are available to treat anorexia.
-The aim of these treatments is to help you understand the causes of your eating problems.
+Many types of talk therapy are available to treat anorexia.
+The aim of these treatments is to help you understand the causes of your eating difficulties.
 They will make you feel more comfortable with food.
 You can then begin to eat more and reach a healthy weight.

-The following types of talking therapy may be offered to you.
-Talk with your GP about which type will be the most helpful for you.
+The following types of talk therapy may be offered to you.
+Your care team can help you decide which is the most suitable.

 CBT involves talking to a therapist.
 They will work with you to create a personalised treatment plan.